sdthomas91/brain-trainer/README.md

 ##### Accessibility

-- Accessibility sits at 100 out of 100 throughout.
+- Accessibility sits at 100 for all pages bar the leaderboard - not a big issue but complaints of headings not being sequencial but it is not relevant for this page.

 ##### Best Practices

 - Best Practices sits at 92 out of 100 - there was one error, JS error logged to console.
 I cannot seem to get rid of these errors.

-### Known Bugs

 ## Deployment